-The interest income of ₱19.0 million pertains to income earned from short-term investments, and accretion of refundable deposits.
+The interest income of ₱19.0 million which increased by ₱15.1 million pertains to income earned from short-term investments, and accretion of refundable deposits.
 Financing charges increased from ₱149.0 million in 2022 to ₱163.8 million in 2023, due to the increase in interest rates repricing.
-Total other income and charges increased by ₱6.9 million (6%) against the ₱106.5 million in 2022 mainly due to the gain on bargain purchase of CSW -Lapu Lapu amounting to ₱69.7 million and is offset by loss on sale of investment in associate amounting to ₱43.0 million.
+Foreign exchange gain (loss) - net decreased by ₱6.8 million (441%) due to foreign exchange valuation losses of assets mainly cash held in foreign currency.
+Total other income and charges increased by ₽6.9 million (6%) against the ₽106.5 million in 2022 mainly due to the gain on bargain purchase of CSW - Lapu Lapu amounting to ₽69.7 million and is offset by loss on sale of investment in associate amounting to ₽43.0 million.